ajaylanki602/roman-numeral-conversion/Readme.md

      docker pull roman-numeral-conversion-0.0.1-SNAPSHOT

-   map port 8080 from host to 8080 in the container
+   map port 8080 from host to 8080 (port on which the application is running) in the container

      docker run -p 8080:8080 ajaykumarl/roman-numeral-conversion